alexanderjj03/EzGame_DSL/README.md

 Please view Documentation.md to acquaint yourself with the functionality and intended applications of this DSL (domain-specific language).

 To run, first generate the antlr files in the src/parser folder (this step is already done here).
-Then, write your program in the input.exgame file.
+Then, write your program in the input.ezgame file.
 Finally, run src/ui/Main.java file and your coded game will appear.